FerdyPut/Dashboard-Malnutrisi-Python/README.md

-# Dashboard-Malnutrisi-Python
-Malnutrition of Indonesian 2022

-Dashboard interaktif malnutrisi Indonesia yang memiliki beberapa variabel terkait, yaitu Prev Stunting, Wasing, Underweight, Overweight, dan Proporsi anak di bawah umur 5 tahun.
+# Implementation of Streamlit on the Malnutrition Dashboard in Indonesia on 2022

+Indonesia's interactive malnutrition dashboard which has several dependent variables, namely Prev Stunting, Wasing, Underweight, Overweight, and Proportion of children under 5 years of age.

 ## Dashboard View:
 ![image](https://github.com/FerdyPut/Dashboard-Malnutrisi-Python/assets/96618837/4fca5c99-9055-4bcc-b246-a4a5735a62f8)